-- 1. A statement as to whether or not corrective actions have been taken to address significant findings and recommendations made in the preceding annual financial audit report. - There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2006. - 2.
-A statement as to whether or not the local governmental entity complied with Section 218.415, Florida Statutes, regarding the investment of public funds. - The District complied with Section 218.415, Florida Statutes, regarding the investment of public funds. - Any recommendations to improve the local governmental entity's financial management, accounting procedures, and internal controls. - There were no such matters discovered by, or that came to the attention of, the auditor, to be reported. - 4.
-Violations of provisions of contracts and grant agreements or abuse that have an effect on the financial statements that is less than material but more than inconsequential. - There were no such matters discovered by, or that came to the attention of, the auditor, to be reported. - 5.
-For matters that are inconsequential to the financial statements, considering both quantitative and qualitative factors, the following may be reported based on professional judgment: - a.
-Violations of laws, rules, regulations, and contractual provisions or abuse that have occurred, or were likely to have occurred, and would have an immaterial effect on the financial statements. - b.
-Improper expenditures or illegal acts that would have an immaterial effect on the financial statements.
+1. A statement as to whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.

+There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2007.

+2. A statement as to whether or not the local governmental entity complied with Section 218.415, Florida Statutes, regarding the investment of public funds.

+The District complied with Section 218.415, Florida Statutes, regarding the investment of public funds.

+3. Any recommendations to improve the local governmental entity's financial management.

+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the fiscal year ended September 30, 2008.

+4. Violations of laws, regulations, contracts or grant agreements, or abuse that have occurred, or are likely to have occurred, that have an effect on the determination of financial statement amounts that is less than material but more than inconsequential.

+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2008.

+- 5. For matters that are inconsequential to the determination of financial statement amounts, considering both quantitative and qualitative factors, the following may be reported based on professional judgment: - a.
+Violations of laws, regulations, and contracts or grant agreements, or abuse that have occurred, or are likely to have occurred. - b.
+Control deficiencies that are not significant deficiencies, including, but not limited to: - 1.
+Improper or inadequate accounting procedures (e.g., the omission of required disclosures from the annual financial statements). - 2.
+Failures to properly record financial transactions. - 3.
+Inaccuracies, shortages, defalcations, and instances of fraud discovered by, or that come to the attention of, the auditor.